Massachusetts Provincial Congress: Plymouth Convention

-The conventions first resolution was to declare that all the inhabitants of the American colonies are entitled to their natural rights and are to not to be governed by any entity that they do not consent to.
+The convention's first resolution was to declare that all the inhabitants of the American colonies are entitled to their natural rights and are not to be governed by any entity that they do not consent to.
 The delegates went to say that their only connection to Great Britain was through their inheritance of the colonial charter.
 They accused the Parliament of Britain of operating in a severe and unjust way, and curtailing their civil and religious liberties.
 The convention expressed that it was the duty of everyone in the Province to oppose entirely and to not in any way submit to this unjust government.
 The delegates said that the current Royal government is a "barrier of liberty, and security of life and property..."
 Because these officials are members of an unjust system, by accepting their positions they have marked themselves as enemies to the people they are supposed to be serving and living with.
 Therefore, the convention charges, these people who have neglected their own society have lost all virtue.

 The delegates called for the creation of a Provincial Congress in order to properly represent the people of Massachusetts Bay.
 They further called for the people of Plymouth County to arm themselves and to become accustomed with military discipline.
 Declaring that any money paid to the Royal civil government may be misappropriated to causes that may be a detriment to the people, the convention asked all people to stop making any payments until the government, or a government, exists with a constitutional foundation.
 The construction of fortifications on Boston Neck and the seizing of the gunpowder in Charlestown were also described as overtly hostile acts.
 Similar to the Suffolk Convention, the convention in Plymouth said that due to the violation of rights of those in Massachusetts Bay, Crown officials should be seized and not returned until all patriots are returned unharmed.
 The convention also reaffirmed the importance of the town meeting in these towns and declared that the local government should go on uninterrupted.
 Another resolution passed urged the people to interrupt and impede an attempt at the civil government to any business that runs counter to the constitutional order of society, even though the convention was ended with a plea to avoid any riots or any acts that would greatly disturb the Province.